mec07/dotfiles/README.md

 Dotfile management

 # Setup
-To use these dotfiles, cd into this git repo.
+To use these dotfiles, make a backup of your current dotfiles, e.g.
-To start using the `.vimrc` file type the following:
 ```
-stow vim
+mv ~/.bash_profile ~/.bash_profile_old
 ```
-This copies the `.vimrc` file into your home directory and makes a symlink back to here.
+then cd into this git repo.

 To start using the `.bash_profile` file type the following:
 ```